olifog/stardust/README.md

 make release         # build Release
 ```

-## Running
+## running

 ```bash
 make run ARGS="-v"
 ```

-Args:
+args:

 - `-v`: verbose logging
 - `-b`: bind address (default: `unix:/tmp/stardust.sock`)
 - `-d`: data directory (default: `data`)

-To interact with the server, you (currently) need to create a capnproto client.
+to interact with the server, you (currently) need to create a capnproto client.
-See `src/client_example.cpp` for an example, the schema is in `schemas/graph.capnp`.
+see `src/client_example.cpp` for an example, the schema is in `schemas/graph.capnp`.

 ## TODO